Exodia-World/exodia.world-eth/README.md

 # Ethereum Contracts

-This repository hosts Ethereum contracts for Exodia.World.
+This project hosts Ethereum contracts for Exodia.World.
 Contract development, testing, and deployment are performed here.

 ## Overview